Scaffold-Stark/ss2-docs/docs/recipes/WriteToContractWriteAsyncButton.md

 description: Learn how to create a button that executes the writeContractAsync function to interact with a smart contract.
 ---

-# Write to a Contract with `writeContractAsync` button
+# Write to a Contract with `sendAsync` button using then `useScaffoldWriteContract` hook.

-his recipe demonstrates how to create a button for contract interaction using the "useTransactor" and "useWriteContract" hooks from the "starknet-react" library.
-The interaction includes the capability to provide feedback on the transaction status when using starknet-react `useContractWrite`.
+This recipe demonstrates how to create a button for contract interaction using the `useScaffoldWriteContract` hooks from the Scaffold-Stark 2 hooks.

 <details open>
 <summary>Here is the full code, which we will be implementing in the guide below:</summary>